tesshsu/AzureDev-AppService/READMEK8.md

+ # 🚀 AzureDev-AppService

- This repository is for practicing deployment to Azure K8 Service.
+This repository is for **practicing deployment to Azure Kubernetes Service (AKS)** and Azure App Service using GitHub Actions CI/CD.
+It supports both traditional web app deployment (App Service) and containerized Kubernetes deployment (AKS + Helm).

  ## Project Structure
  ```